purplacid/F25-NuclearICTeam7/Communication_Subproblem/README.md

 * Better, more secure handling of API credentials.
 * Interactivity (e.g. reply to the bot to get more detailed information.)
 * Better organization of posts (e.g. instead of sending out individual posts, consolidate some into threads)

-## Resources
-* [**Link to Google Sheets dataset**](https://docs.google.com/spreadsheets/d/1OjUgnxIO0DFm4mhyJQ-2K-jQ2L1gPBy0DVwrID45a6Y/edit?usp=sharing): Make a copy to adjust and add new data to your liking.

 ## FAQs